aadityathapa/CatppuccinQtile/README.md

 # Catppuccin_Qtile
-### I don't use this setup anymore, so It won't be maintained.
-Please only use this for reference.
+### I don't use this setup anymore.
+So it won't be maintained.
+Please, only use this for reference.

+### Screenshots
 ![Screenshot](https://i.redd.it/x1ra7fhiij691.jpg)

 ### Programs I used: